Cyan4973/Writing_Safer_C_code/2_The_type_system.md

 That's not bad.
 Just using these properties will seriously improve code resistance to potential mis-usages.

 Yet, there is more the compiler can do to detect potential bugs in our code.
 To be continued...

+### Special Thanks

+An early version of this document was commented by Nick Terrell.